 Referrals - When needed, we can provide recommendations for medical care, neurology evaluation and substance abuse treatment.

-You can find the clinic on The University of New Mexico Health Sciences campus.
+You can find our programs on The University of New Mexico Health Sciences campus.
 We accept referrals from anyone in the community, including self-referrals.
-We also work with UNM Children’s Psychiatric Center and the UNM School of Medicine’s Department of Psychiatry.
+We also work with UNM Children’s Psychiatric Center, UNM Health's Psychiatric Center and the UNM School of Medicine’s Department of Psychiatry.

 There may be opportunities available for you to participate in research related to your symptoms.
-If you are interested in learning more, call the Early Program at 505-272-9552 or 505-272-3507.
+If you are interested in learning more, call the research team at 505-272-9552 or 505-272-3507.